eBay/skin/README.md

 Prior to v3, all releases and milestones can only be viewed on the old, internal repository.

+## Browser Support

+Please view our [@ebay/browserslist-config](https://github.com/eBay/browserslist-config/blob/master/index.js) to see which browsers we currently support.

+SPOILER: we do not support IE10 or under.

 ## Issues

 Please use our publicly visible [issues page](https://github.com/eBay/skin/issues) to ask questions, report issues or submit feature requests.